-Click here to learn more about the Brightly Family Book Club, discover A Poem for Peter-inspired activities and tips for discussion, and join in on the family reading fun.
+Click here to learn more about Brightly’s Book Club, discover A Poem for Peter-inspired activities and tips for discussion, and join in on the reading fun.

 How familiar were you with Ezra Jack Keats before you started working on A Poem for Peter?
 What were some of your thoughts when you found out you’d be part of this project?